GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/03_extended_cmdline.rst

 than that of each individual image.
 The stacked product is *not* cropped to the common area, rather the image size is adjusted to include the complete area covered by the whole sequence.
 Of course the areas covered by less than the full stack of images will have a lower signal-to-noise.
+The final MEF file has three named extensions, the science (SCI), the variance (VAR), and the data quality plance (DQ).